Edmund Findlay: Life

 Like his father and grandfather, John Ritchie Findlay, he was proprietor of The Scotsman newspaper.

 He succeeded his father to the baronetcy in 1930 and was in turn succeeded by his brother, Lt.-Col. Roland Lewis Findlay.

 In 1932, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Watt, Robert Grant, Sir Edward Albert Sharpey-Schafer and James Hartley Ashworth.

 He was Unionist Member of Parliament (MP) for Banffshire from 1935 to 1945.

 In 1953, he sold The Scotsman newspaper to Roy Thomson, 1st Baron Thomson of Fleet, ending the long connection between the Findlay family and the newspaper.

 He died on 6 September 1962 in Bermuda in the West Indies.

-He is buried on the island in St Marks Church cemetery.